FuelLabs/sway-applications/airdrop/SPECIFICATION.md

 #### `constructor()`

-1. Allows thw owner to begin minting the asset
+1. Allows thw owner to begin minting the asset and requires
-    1. Requires an asset supply be given
+    1. An asset supply be given
-    2. Requires a user that will be authorized to mint
+    2. A user that will be authorized to mint

 ## Sequence Diagram